KaterynaD/dbt_scd2_plus/integration_tests/README.md

 ![img](../images/StagingData.png)

-There are 4 use cases and corresponding test data in seeds:
+There are 4 test use cases, 4 configured models and 2 types of the test data in seeds.

+**IMPORTANT!** There are no differences in the model configuration for one time load and incremental load.
+They are separated in the project only for the tests purposes.
+Both types of load produce the same data as in 2 test data seeds: for full customization and minimum configuration.

 - ## 1.
 Full Customization
     - ### One time (batch) load